 The thought of making a compensation claim can be daunting.
 That’s why our team of compensation claim experts make the process as transparent as possible so you know exactly what to expect.
 Here are the simple steps that make up our process:

 1. Eligibility - You must first make certain that you’re eligible to make a claim.
 To do this, speak to a member of our team.
 They will ask any necessary questions to determine whether you are able to claim.

-2. Assessment - Your case will then be assessed by one of our legal advisors.
+2. Assessment - Your case will be assessed by one of our advisors.
 We will then connect you with a suitable solicitor should you choose to proceed with your claim.